touchlocal/centralindex-java/README.md

 ## Introduction

-The centralindex Java module allows developers to start using the [Central Index](http://centralindex.com/) API with minimal code.
+The Centralindex Java module allows developers to start using the [Central Index](http://centralindex.com/) API with minimal code.
 The Central Index is a global data exchange, with a simple REST/JSON api.

 ## What do I need before I start?